Fair Work Commission

 The Fair Work Commission (FWC), until 2013 known as Fair Work Australia (FWA), is the Australian industrial relations tribunal created by the Fair Work Act 2009 as part of the Rudd Government's reforms to industrial relations in Australia.
 Operations commenced on 1 July 2009.
 It is the successor of the Australian Industrial Relations Commission, and also performs functions previously performed by the Workplace Authority and the Australian Fair Pay Commission.

 The office of President of the Fair Work Commission has been held by Justice Adam Hatcher since 19 February 2023.

-As of 29 May 2019, it operates under the portfolio of the Australian Attorney-General, the Hon Mark Dreyfus MP.
+As of 29 May 2019, it operates under the portfolio of the Australian Attorney-General.
 The general manager of the FWC is Murray Furlong, who was appointed in October of 2021.

 FWC's functions include the setting and varying industrial awards, minimum wage fixation, dispute resolution, the approval of enterprise agreements, and handling claims for unfair dismissal.

 Role

 FWC is an independent workplace relations tribunal with the power and authority to regulate and enforce provisions relating to minimum wages and employment conditions, enterprise bargaining, industrial action, dispute resolution, and termination of employment.

 The Fair Work Act is an attempt to create a more national system for regulating industrial relations in Australia.
 Each state has the discretion to hand over some or all of their industrial relations powers to the Commonwealth, and should a state decide to refer their powers to a centralized and national industrial relations system, all the employees of that state would effectively be covered by the national Fair Work Act.
 The FWC has taken over the roles of the Australian Industrial Relations Commission (AIRC) in matters of workplace disputes and industrial actions.
 It is also involved in the process of determining national industrial relations policies, including setting minimum wages and regulating the award system.
 Since the introduction of the Fair Work Act, all states except Western Australia have referred their powers to the Commonwealth.